-Dashboard sharing is the most basic way of sharing content in Power BI.
+Dashboard (or report) sharing is the most basic way of sharing content in Power BI.
 This method is quick and easy to set up.
 You don’t need to have a lot of steps to set up sharing of the dashboard.
 The ability to share it very quickly makes this method the most common method of sharing for testing.

 If you have created a Power BI content and want to share it with others easily just for Testing, one of your first options in Dashboard sharing.

 Dashboard sharing is simple; however, it has many drawbacks, which make it hard to be used in production.
 I do not recommend using this method to share Power BI content with users in a production environment because of the reasons mentioned below;